parasite comparison

 Choose Simparica Trio if:

-• You want faster flea kill — Simparica Trio claims flea kill within 4 hours vs NexGard Spectra’s 8 hours
+• You want faster flea kill — 4 hours vs 8, which matters most during a heavy flea infestation

-• Your dog has mite issues — Simparica Trio has a broader mite label claim
+• Your dog has mite issues (demodex or sarcoptic mange) — Simparica Trio has the stronger label claim here

-• You have a very small puppy — Simparica Trio can be used from 1.25 kg (vs NexGard Spectra’s 2 kg minimum)
+• You have a very small puppy — Simparica Trio is approved from 1.25 kg, vs NexGard Spectra’s 2 kg minimum.
+See our puppy feeding guide for complete nutrition advice for young dogs

-• Your vet recommends the Zoetis product line
+• Your vet works primarily with the Zoetis product line

-• Your dog is healthy with no specific parasite history
+• Your dog is healthy with no particular parasite history

-• You’re in an urban or suburban NZ area with typical parasite exposure
+• You’re in an urban or suburban NZ area with standard parasite exposure

 What neither product covers

-• Tapeworm — neither covers tapeworm.
-If your dog hunts rabbits, eats raw offal, or has had tapeworm before, you’ll need a separate tapeworm treatment (typically praziquantel, available as Drontal or similar)
+• Tapeworm — neither covers it.
+If your dog hunts rabbits, eats raw offal, or has had tapeworm before, add a separate praziquantel treatment quarterly (Drontal or equivalent)

-• Hydatid tapeworm — particularly relevant for NZ farm dogs.
-Requires specific treatment
+• Hydatid tapeworm — relevant for NZ farm dogs specifically.
+Requires its own treatment, and your vet can advise on frequency

 • Lungworm — not covered by either product in NZ formulations